cloudfoundry/app-autoscaler/src/metrics-collector/README.md

 * cf : cloudfoundry config
  * `api`: API endpoint of cloudfoundry
  * `grant_type`: the grant type when you login into coud foundry, can be "password" or "client_credentials"
- * `user`: the user name when using password grant to login cloudfoundry
+ * `username`: the user name when using password grant to login cloudfoundry
- * `pass`: the password when using password grant to login cloudfoundry
+ * `password`: the password when using password grant to login cloudfoundry
  * `client_id`: the client id when using client_credentials grant to login cloudfoundry
  * `secret`: the client secret when using client_credentials grant to login cloudfoundry
 * server: API sever config